Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ```

 Static variables are a bit like global variables in other languages.
 They're really handy if you want to read data from
-anywhere in your application, you want to minimise memory footprint (this will only appear in the binary itself) and,
+anywhere in your application, you want to minimize memory footprint (this will only appear in the binary itself) and,
 importantly, you never want to change it.

 In the [Threads](./threads.md#sharing-state) chapter, we briefly discussed the danger of modifying data across multiple